The History of Glass – A Fascinating Journey Through Time

-We are in a remarkable era of glass history.
+We are in a remarkable era along the timeline of the future history of glass production.
 An incredible feat of glass engineering that 64% of us take for granted, is an invention that cheats evolution, in a way only matched by advancements in medicine – glasses.
 Glasses, specifically lenses, consist of varying thicknesses of curved glass that direct light into the retina, in those where the eyes themselves have become less efficient at the task.
 Thus, allowing the individual to be able to see.
 Interestingly, there are various accounts of when this glass was invented, with some dating back to the 17th century and some not until the early 1900s.

 A common theme of great glass inventions, seems to be that we largely take them for granted.
 Remember the days of dial-up internet?
 Even the days when everything ran through electrical cables were rather hit and miss.
 Everything changed with fibre optics.
 Fibre optics work through the use of thin glass fibres that reflect light from point A to point B, within a casing.
 In addition, Optical fibre glass was invented in the 1970s, and connection speeds have been revolutionised in the western world ever since.

 Smartphone screens are a more recent manipulation of glass, that has proven to even more popular that glasses!
 With over 85% of the British population owning a smartphone in 2019.
 Smartphone screens tend to be made of a material called ‘aluminosilicate glass’, which is thin enough to allow the screen to be interactive, and tough enough to resist scratches and shattering.
 To expand, this glass was invented in 2007, under the brand name: ‘Gorilla Glass’.

 As you can see we are currently in one of the most exciting periods in the history of glass production!
 Incredibly, one day we’ll probably look back on this era in the history of glass production as old fashioned – when undoubtedly, there’ll be newer and more outlandish glass technologies available.